ietf-rats-wg/draft-ietf-rats-eat-measured-component/draft-ietf-rats-eat-measured-component.md

 # Security and Privacy Considerations {#seccons}

 The Name and Version of a component can give an attacker detailed information about the software running on a device and its configuration settings.
-This information may also reveal private details about the device.
+This information could offer an attacker valuable insights.
 Additionally, the stability requirement of the component's Name could potentially allow for tracking.

 # IANA Considerations